Virginia Davis: Retirement

 Recalling her work on the Alice Comedies, Davis said, "It was a great time – full of fun, adventure, and 'let's pretend.'
 I adored and idolized Walt, as any child would.
 He would direct me in a large manner with great sweeping gestures.
 One of my favorite pictures was Alice's Wild West Show.
 I was always the kid with the curls, but I was really a tomboy, and that picture allowed me to act tough.
 I took great joy in that."

 Over the next 20 years, she went on to work at other Hollywood studios as a child actress and, later, as a supporting actress.
 She sang, danced, and acted in such films as Flying Down to Rio (1933), Young and Beautiful (1934), College Holiday (1936), Vivacious Lady (1938), Three on a Match (1932), Week-End in Havana (1941), Song of the Islands (1942) and The Harvey Girls (1946) among others.
 On several occasions, she used the screen name Mary Daily, and appeared in such films as Hands Across the Rockies (1941) with cowboy star Bill Elliott.
 During her Hollywood tenure, she also occasionally worked for her old boss, Walt Disney, did a vocal test for Snow White, voiced some supporting characters in Pinocchio and served a short stint in the Disney Studio's Ink-and-Paint department.

-Personal life
+Personal life and death

 In 1943, she married Navy aviator Robert McGhee, and the couple had two daughters.
 During their 59-year marriage, they resided in New Jersey, Connecticut, Southern California, and Idaho.
 Over a 25-year period, Davis worked as a real estate agent mostly in the Irvine, California and Boise, Idaho areas.

-Death

-After a year of failing health, Davis-McGhee died of natural causes in her home in Corona, California on August 15, 2009, aged 90.
+After a year of failing health, Davis-McGhee died at her home in Corona, California, on August 15, 2009, at the age of 90.